CodeMaster7000/Website-Alarm/README.md

 # Website Alarm

+## About

 A simple Python script to open any website at a time of your choice.